 All official business of the WPLC is conducted by the WPLC Board.

+Meetings

-The WPLC board shall meet not less than quarterly, at a time and place to be set by the WPLC Board, and noticed to the Partners not less than two weeks before the date of the meeting.
+The WPLC Board shall meet not less than quarterly, at a time and place to be set by the WPLC Board, and noticed to the Partners not less than two weeks before the date of the meeting.

-One meeting per year shall be designated as an annual meeting at which several representatives from each Partner shall be encouraged to attend.
+A portion of one meeting per year shall be designated as an annual meeting , which will be considered a joint meeting of the Board and Steering Committee and at which several representatives from each Partner and its Members shall be encouraged to attend.
 In addition to other business, this meeting shall be used to evaluate the activities and progress of WPLC to date and to consider the future of the Consortium.

-Any three or more Partners can call for a special meeting of the WPLC Board at any time, upon at least two weeks’ notice.
+Any three or more Partners may call for a special meeting of the WPLC Board at any time, upon at least two weeks’ notice.

+Electronic meetings may be supported by the WPLC for regular, special, and other meetings of the Board and its committees.
+The technology used shall allow for roll call and interactive dialogue.

+Meetings shall be run in accordance with the most recent edition of “Robert’s Rules of Order.”

 The Board shall consist of one voting representative from each of the Partners.
 Each Partner shall designate its own voting representative, and may change that voting representative at any time.
 Partners may send more than one representative to participate in the deliberations of the Board, but each Partner shall have only one vote.

-Meetings shall be run in accordance with the most recent edition of “Robert’s Rules of Order.”
+4.

-a.
-WPLC may annually hire a project manager who, among other duties, shall be responsible for creating each meeting agenda, seeking input from and informing the Partners, chairing the meetings, creating the meeting minutes, and ensuring that decisions made in the meeting are carried out in a timely manner.
+WPLC may annually hire a project manager who, among other duties, shall be responsible for creating each meeting agenda, seeking input from and informing the Partners, , creating the meeting minutes, and ensuring that decisions made in the meeting are carried out in a timely manner.

-Alternatively, WPLC may choose to input from the project manager and from the Partners – and/or a Recording Secretary who shall create meeting minutes.
-WPLC shall then annually hire a project manager who, among other duties, shall be responsible for seeking input from and informing the Partners, ensuring that decisions made in the meeting are

-carried out in a timely manner, and filling the role of Chair or Recording Secretary if WPLC chooses not to elect the office and/or in the absence of the Chair and/or Recording Secretary if WPLC chooses to elect either of these positions.
+b.
+The WPLC Board will annually elect a chair who shall preside at all Consortium meetings, ensure the development of meeting agendas, and ensure timely execution of the decisions of the WPLC Board.

+A Nominating Committee of the Board, consisting of no fewer than 3 Board members, shall be formed by September 1 of each year to nominate candidates for Chair.

-If alternative b is ever chosen, the Chair and/or the Recording Secretary shall be elected from among the Partners at the first meeting of each calendar year.
+d.
+The Chair shall be elected from among the Partners at the last meeting of the calendar year and shall serve a one-year term of the following calendar year.

-If a candidate is not found for a Recording Secretary, then one of the WPLC partners present at any meeting of the WPLC shall volunteer to record the minutes of the meeting and prepare them for distribution to the WPLC partners.

 If the Consortium does not choose to hire a project manager, the Board will determine how to delegate the duties described in 5.5.a.

+5. The Board shall be empowered to establish, specify composition, and specify duties for any special committees or workgroups it deems necessary.
+The Board shall be empowered to dissolve any such special committee or task workgroups that it no longer deems necessary .

+6. The WPLC Board may undertake other projects or entertain Partner or Member requests to undertake such projects.
+The WPLC Board retains full decision making authority regarding such projects, including any grant funds to be allotted to them, who may participate, at what cost, and on what terms.

+7. The WPLC Board may contract with any other agency, as appropriate and within the agreed upon budget, to provide goods or services or to receive goods or services.
+The terms for the provision or receipt of goods or services will be specified in an agreement executed by the WPLC Board and the other agency

-A quorum of the board shall consist of a simple majority of the Partners.
+8. A quorum of the board shall consist of a simple majority of the Partners.